Synchronicity would be the word to best describe this past month.

 Also, I’m a finalist in the Sexy Scribbles contest for my entry of The Call.
 It’s a story about…oddly enough…a phone call.
 More details about that story can be found on this site on the “Coming Soon” tab.
 Feel free to click it right after you click the Amazon link to get your copy of the Passionate Hearts anthology.

 I survived NaNoWriMo and am proud to announce that I knocked out 50k words in 29 days, even with family visiting for a week during the Thanksgiving holiday.

 Speaking of Thanksgiving, I would be remiss if I didn’t give thanks to the many people who helped speed me through the month-long challenge.
 Most of you were enthusiastic cheerleaders and partners in crime.
 Some of you were unwitting accomplices who may recognize your contribution in the final product.

 Of particular note are:

 The wonderful staff and volunteers at NaNoWriMo who manage to pull off this event annually.
 It’s no small task!
 I’m especially grateful for the opportunity to connect with other writers around the globe to attempt the impossible – which magically becomes possible.
 Please take a moment to check them out and possibly support their ongoing efforts.

-My fellow RWA – Passionate Ink Chapter members who helped keep the momentum going with word sprints, friendly competition and unending encouragement.
+My fellow RWA – Passionate Ink Chapter members who helped keep the momentum going with word sprints, friendly competition, and unending encouragement.
 You can learn more about the Passionate Ink Chapter of the Romance Writers of America here.
-If you are a writer or aspiring writer, please join us.
+If you are a writer or an aspiring writer, please join us.